ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

 `gitaly1.internal` and the other at `gitaly2.internal`
 with secret token `abc123secret`.
 We assume your GitLab installation has three repository storages: `default`, `storage1` and `storage2`.
-You can use as list as just one server with one repository storage if desired.
+You can use as little as just one server with one repository storage if desired.

 ### 1. Installation